 The zipper foot is quite a standard design and doesn’t differ too much between models, here are two zipper feet (below image).
 If I had to choose my preference between the two below I prefer the design on the right where the front edge of the foot is equal to the back edge.

 The buttonhole foot you receive with your sewing machine will depend on the buttonhole function your sewing machine offers.
 The two large buttonhole feet in the image below are designed for an automatic buttonhole.
 An automatic buttonhole is where you position the button onto the foot so that the foot can automatically create a buttonhole the perfect size for the button.

 Some sewing machines provide you with a foot for sewing buttons.
-The below feet are what you might have in your accessories pack, however I personally prefer to stitch buttons by hand.
+The below feet are what you might have in your accessories pack.

 Non Stick Glide Foot

 A lot of sewing machines will come with a variation of the following non stick glide foot, this is a useful foot to have in your collection.
 Perfect for use on fabrics where the metal foot would otherwise stick, these include: leather, PU, oil cloth etc.